CROH-Lab/Standard-Operating-Procedures/Total Protein.md

 9. 1.5ml microfuge tubes
 10. DI water

-# FOR SOLUBLE PROTEIN

-## **Adult Tissue Sample Preparation for Soluble Protein from Host**
-1. Thaw the 500 μL aliquot of host only supernatant.

 **Preparation of Diluted Albumin (BSA) Standards**
 1. Dilute the contents of one Albumin Standard (BSA) ampule into several clean vials, preferably using the same diluent as the samples.
 *These standards can be made during the 4 hour incubation period in the sample preparation section.*